Buying The House You Rent

 How does the new scheme work?

-The new ‘Right to Shared Ownership’ scheme offers residents in social and affordable housing the opportunity of buying the house they rent by purchasing a share in their home for the first time.
-The levelling up department recently published new guidance for tenants to access the scheme, providing an alternative route to homeownership.
-Tenants can buy a percentage of their property between 10% and 75%, giving them greater control over their homes.
+The ‘Right to Shared Ownership’ scheme offers some residents in social and affordable housing the opportunity of buying the house they rent by purchasing a share in their home for the first time.
+The government has published new guidance for tenants to access the scheme, providing an alternative route to homeownership.
+Tenants can buy an equity stake of their property between 10% and 75%, giving them greater control over their homes.

 What about eligibility criteria?